wzhh1995/Titanic-Machine-Learning-from-Disaster/README.md

 ![](https://github.com/wzhh1995/Titanic-Machine-Learning-from-Disaster/blob/master/pictures/dataView.PNG)

-### Analyze the relationship between each feature and survived(The code of this process is "analysisData.py")
+### Analyze the relationship between each feature and survived

 Use graphs to analyze the relationship between individual features and survival, so as to find out which parameters should be entered when building a machine learning model using a decision tree.
 According to the analysis above, I decided to analyze 7 features.